P91 MATERIAL WELDING APPLICATIONS

-Power piping systems using Grade 91 materials that are designed, fabricated and installed in accordance with ASME Section I and B31.1 do not have minimum toughness rules.
+Power piping systems using P91 material welding are designed, fabricated, and installed in accordance with ASME Section I and B31.1 do not have minimum toughness rules.
 Some Owners and designers do, however, often impose minimum toughness requirements.
-Since Grade 91 was introduced over 50 years ago, no failure due to toughness of a properly post weld heat treated (PWHT’d) Grade 91 weldment has been reported.
+Since Grade 91 was introduced over 50 years ago, no failure due to toughness of a properly post-weld heat treated (PWHT’d) Grade 91 weldment has been reported.

-Results of this study indicate that semiautomatic HDMT GTAW welding process is capable of producing toughness values comparable to or exceeding manual GTAW and that the process provides an attractive alternative for welding P91 root and hot passes or the entire weld from root to cap.
+Results of this study indicate that the semi automatic HDMT GTAW welding process is capable of producing toughness values comparable to or exceeding manual GTAW and that the process provides an attractive alternative for welding P91 root and hot passes or the entire weld from root to the cap.